Non9441/codeguide/README.md

 #Methods Should Do Only One Thing
 A method should do only one thing at a time.
 And it should be related with their name.
 This is some bad example.
-'''
-public void updateFooStatusAndRepository(Foo foo) {
+'''public void updateFooStatusAndRepository(Foo foo) {
      if ( foo.hasFjord() ) {
         this.repository(foo.getIdentifier(), this.collaborator.calculate(foo));
      }